-9 discounting safeguards to protect your Shopify profit margins
+9 discounting safeguards to prevent coupon abuse and protect Shopify profit margins

 Big-box retailers can afford to regularly offer generic discount codes.
 Many Shopify merchants don’t have the same luxury.